spacotto/Born2beRoot/srcs/vm-system-architecture.md

 >When choosing the `VM Folder`, make sure to have enough space to store your VM!

 >[!CAUTION]
->Since we want to set up the VM ourselves, we need to **CHECK "Skip Unattended Installation."** In other VirtualBox version they changed from opt-in to opt-out.
-In the opt-out instance, you have to **UNCHECK "Proceed with Unattended Installation."**
+>Since we want to set up the VM ourselves, we need to **CHECK "Skip Unattended Installation."** In other VirtualBox versions, the default changed from opt-in to opt-out.
+In the opt-out instance, you shall **UNCHECK "Proceed with Unattended Installation."**

 ### 1.3 Configure Virtual Hardware
 >[!IMPORTANT]